kwaldenphd/world-wide-web/README.md

 1. Navigate to https://repl.it/ in a web browser.

-2. Click the `Sign Up` button in the upper right-hand corner to create a free account.
+2. Click the `Sign Up` button in the upper right-hand corner to create a free account using your Notre Dame @nd.edu Gmail.
+- You may also have received an email invitation to join the "Elements of Computing I" team in Replit.
+Accepting this invitation will also set up a free Replit account.

+3. When logged into Replit, you should see that you are part of the "Elements of Computing I" team/organization.

+4. This team workspace includes a template workspace for this lab.
+Create a copy of the template.

-3. Click the `New repl` button in the upper left-hand corner to start a new repl.
+5. Otherwise, you will need to click the `New repl` button in the upper left-hand corner to start a new repl.

+6. If creating a new Repl from scrach, select "HTML/CSS" from the dropdown menu for repl type.

+7. Give the project a descriptive and meaningful name.
+- For example `Walden_HTML_CSS_Lab3`

 <blockquote>Q1: Describe what you're seeing in the Repl.it IDE.
 What looks familiar?
 What is unfamiliar? </blockquote>

 # What is HTML?

-HTML stands for HyperText Markup Language
+8. HTML stands for HyperText Markup Language

 <blockquote>“HyperText is the method by which you move around on the web — by clicking on special text called hyperlinks which bring you to the next page.
 The fact that it is hyper just means it is not linear — i.e. you can go to any place on the Internet whenever you want by clicking on links — there is no set order to do things in.

 <ul><li>"Markup is what HTML tags do to the text inside them.
 They mark it as a certain type of text (italicised text, for example).</li>
  <li>"HTML is a Language, as it has code-words and syntax like any other language.”</em><sup><a href="#fn1" id="ref1">1</a></sup></li></ul></blockquote>

-HTML is all about sharing, storing, and accessing information.
+9. HTML is all about sharing, storing, and accessing information.
 HTML provides the background for the World Wide Web.

 ## Hello World!